kekoziar/covid19-images/README.md

 The code I used to create the images is in a currently private repository.
 I'm lucky enough to work from home during this crisis, and so this work is done on the weekend.
 Eventually, the code repository will be in a state that I'm okay sharing it.
-If you're interested in the underlying code, let me know and I'll prioritize sharing it.
+If you're interested in the underlying code, let me know by opening an issue, and I'll prioritize sharing it.

 Please cite the images when used.